This post contains affiliate links marked with * | Read my full disclaimer

 Will I repurchase it?: I will definitely repurchase this moisturiser once I’ve gone through the products I already have.

-I found this shower gel in a local store ages ago and I wish it didn’t take me this long to start using it.
+I found this shower gel in a local shop ages ago and I wish it didn’t take me this long to start using it.
 It had the most amazing vanilla smell that lingered on my skin long after getting out of the bath.
 I know several people complained about Patisserie de Bain scents being overpowering, but I personally didn’t get that impression at all.
 The shower gel also produced a rich lather which left my skin feeling very soft and the lovely vintage packaging added even more to its charm.

 Will I repurchase it?: Sadly, there isn’t any information about the Patisserie de Bain range on the Rose & Co website anymore, which means that they are either rebranding or they decided to discontinue it altogether.
 Luckily I have one more tub of this shower gel left.